JungleDocs 365 | Configuring Word templates

 How to add dynamic content to a static template?

 To let JungleDocs 365 add dynamic content into a static document template you will need to add content controls to it.
-You will enter a formula in each content control, this will tells JungleDocs from which SharePoint list to gather the data.
-In the below image you can see where content controls are placed in the document, and some of the formulas used.
+You will enter a formula or column/list name in each content control, this will tell JungleDocs from which SharePoint list to gather the data.
+In the below image you can see where content controls are placed in the document.

 Note: Read more about content controls and how to use them in the below section.

 JungleDocs needs to know where exactly to place the data from your SharePoint in your document template.
 To let JungleDocs fill documents correctly, you will add content controls (placeholders) to the template.

 Content control example